 Your credit limit is an essential part of your credit score.
 For the FICO credit score, the most commonly used score for major loans like mortgages and auto loans, the “amounts owed” category accounts for 30% of your score.
 Amounts owed are the second most important category in a FICO score.
 VantageScores and other scores also calculate how much of your available credit you use.

 Why do credit scores care?
 If you borrow a substantial amount of money, you appear riskier.
-One way to estimate how likely you are to stop making payments is by comparing the amount that you can potentially borrow against the amount you currently borrow.
+One way to estimate how likely you are to stop making payments is by comparing the amount that you can potentially borrow against the amount you are currently borrowing.

 It is best to borrow only a portion of what’s available to you and 30% or so is about as high as you should go.
 So, if you have a credit limit of $1,000, you’d keep your balance below $300 at all times.
 If you borrow up to your credit limit, lenders may worry that you’re facing financial troubles.
 They may wonder if you hit a rough patch and if you’ll be able to keep up with your payments.

 Computer programs scan your credit reports periodically and generate credit scores whenever there's a change in how you use your credit.
-Also, a human may occasionally review your credit limits and loan balances (when you apply for a loan at a small credit union, for example).
+Also, a human may occasionally review your credit limits and loan balances (when you apply for a loan at a credit union, for example).